USPTO Examiner BRANCH CATHERINE S - Art Unit 1763

 Interview Effectiveness

-Conducting an examiner interview provides a +3.6% benefit to allowance rate for applications examined by BRANCH, CATHERINE S. This interview benefit is in the 24% percentile among all examiners.
-Note: Interviews show limited statistical benefit with this examiner compared to others, though they may still be valuable for clarifying issues.
+Conducting an examiner interview provides a +3.9% benefit to allowance rate for applications examined by BRANCH, CATHERINE S. This interview benefit is in the 27% percentile among all examiners.
+Recommendation: Interviews provide a below-average benefit with this examiner.

 Request for Continued Examination (RCE) Effectiveness

-When applicants file an RCE with this examiner, 34.3% of applications are subsequently allowed.
-This success rate is in the 70% percentile among all examiners.
-Strategic Insight: RCEs show above-average effectiveness with this examiner.
-Consider whether your amendments or new arguments are strong enough to warrant an RCE versus filing a continuation.
+When applicants file an RCE with this examiner, 34.8% of applications are subsequently allowed.
+This success rate is in the 77% percentile among all examiners.
+Strategic Insight: RCEs are highly effective with this examiner compared to others.
+If you receive a final rejection, filing an RCE with substantive amendments or arguments has a strong likelihood of success.

 After-Final Amendment Practice